kriszyp/msgpackr/README.md

 ```
 The use of `resetMemory` is never required, buffers will still be handled and cleaned up through GC if not used, it just provides a small performance boost.

-# Performance
+## Performance
-msgpackr is fast.
+Msgpackr is fast.
 Really fast.
-Here is comparison with the next fastest JS projects using the benchmark tool from `msgpack-lite` (and data is from some clinical research data we use that has a good mix of different value types and structures).
+Here is comparison with the next fastest JS projects using the benchmark tool from `msgpack-lite` (and the sample data is from some clinical research data we use that has a good mix of different value types and structures).
 It also includes comparison to V8 native JSON functionality, and JavaScript Avro (`avsc`, a very optimized Avro implementation):

 operation                                                  |   op   |   ms  |  op/s
 ---------------------------------------------------------- | ------: | ----: | -----: